Marr0x/Heuristieken/README.md

 Notes:
-- It is not recommended to use the Branch and Bound to find a solution with a large random genome, because of the long runtime.
+- It is not recommended to use the Branch and Bound to find a solution with a large random genome (genes > 15), because of the long runtime.
-- It is not recommended to use Best-first search: mutationpoints to find a solution with a large genome, because of the long runtime.
+- It is not recommended to use Best-first search for mutationpoints to find a solution with a large genome, because of the long runtime.

 ## Authors ##